Hypnootize/TF2-HUDs-Archive/README.md

 ## **CONTRIBUTING**

-You are free to contribuite to this repository by adding more huds! to do so:
+You are free to contribute to this repository by adding more huds! to do so:

 1. Fork this repository
 2. Edit files and commit the changes
 3. Make a pull request!

-*Note that huds made through any online hud editor are not acepted.*
+*Note that huds made through any online hud editor are not accepted.*

 ### *Contributors so far:*